techjb/Vector-Tiles-Google-Maps/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You create the `MVTSource` object and then insert it as a `overlayMapType`.
+Create the `MVTSource` object and then insert it as a `overlayMapType`.
 Provide the vector tiles server url in the options parámeter.